 Robot Hardware, Parts And Tools

 Sure robotics can turn into an expensive endeavor depending on how elaborate your robot’s functionality is, but it doesn’t have to break the bank.
-For a investment in few tools and robotic accessories, you can accomplish a lot with a very little:
+For a investment in few tools and robotic accessories (plus access to a laser cutter), you can accomplish a lot with a very little:

 – Soldering Iron